 Lysa Pam Posner DVM, DACVAA

 Dr. Posner has a BS in biochemistry from Purdue University.
 She completed her DVM at Cornell University and spent 9 years in private veterinary practice.
 She returned to Cornell to complete a Residency in Anesthesiology and completed her board certification with the American College of Veterinary Anesthesia and Analgesia.
 She was on Faculty at Cornell for 5 years and has been on Faculty at North Carolina State University since 2005.
 She is currently a Professor of Anesthesiology, the Director of Anesthesia Services, and Anesthesiology Residency Program Director.

-1. The pain pathway: the anatomy and physiology of the pain pathway and how to treat pain.
+1. Pain pathway: normal anatomy and physiology of how pain is generated and perceived.